LeiZanThengVNGuy/Some-gud-code-that-I-want-to-share/README.md

 This is some code from my small game :D.

-*please attach rigidbody to your player, make sure that ur gun is player's children.
+*please attach rigidbody to your player (also the bullet), make sure that ur gun is player's children.

 *also I use scriptable object for gun data .